BBQHQ/envvars/README.md

 1. **Cloning with Git or GitHub Desktop**:
    - If you prefer using Git on the command line, follow these steps:
      1. Open your terminal.
-     2. Run `git clone [repository URL]` to clone the repository to your local machine.
+     2. Run `git clone https://github.com/BBQHQ/envvars` to clone the repository to your local machine.
    - Alternatively, if you prefer a graphical interface, you can use GitHub Desktop:
      1. Download and install [GitHub Desktop](https://desktop.github.com/).
      2. Open GitHub Desktop and click on 'File' > 'Clone Repository'.